September 18, 2025

 What is hay fever (seasonal allergic rhinitis)?

 Hay fever happens when the immune system mistakes harmless pollen for harmful invaders.
 Chemicals release in the nose and eyes and trigger inflammation.
-This creates sneezing, congestion, and watery, itchy eyes.
+This creates sneezing, congestion, sinus congestion, and watery, itchy eyes.

 Common symptoms to watch for

 Typical symptoms include repeated sneezing, a runny nose, itchy or watery eyes, and cough or wheeze.
-You may also notice ear pressure, postnasal drip, headaches, or shortness of breath at times.
+You may also notice ear pressure, postnasal drip, headaches, sinus issues, sinus problems, or shortness of breath at times.

 Season-by-season triggers in the U.S.